 Sunday “B” – 9 to 12 miles: moderate pace

-Sunday “C” – 5 miles or so in the morning: leisurely pace
+Sunday “C” – 4.5 to 6 miles in the morning: leisurely pace

 Wednesday “A” – 11 to 14 miles: moderate pace